parallels-cookbooks/mongodb3-objects/README.md

 ##### mongodb_admin

 Creates administrator account.
 If authentication mechanism was enabled in configuration already, only request from localhost to create administrator user will work.
 See [this](https://docs.mongodb.org/manual/tutorial/enable-authentication/) and [this](https://docs.mongodb.org/manual/core/security-users/#localhost-exception).
-Login is arbitrary.
+Login is mandatory.

 ###### Attributes
 |Attribute|Description|Type|Default|